kennedym100/BokehBarChart/README.md

 # BokehBarChart
-#Python Code reads in hr data and displays headcount numbers by High, Medium, and Low cost locations by date.
+#Python Code reads in multiple hr excel spreadsheets concatenates all relevant columns and displays headcount numbers by High, Medium, and Low cost locations by date.
 This chart includes a drop down allowing you to select different manager sets.
 This chart also utilizes Bokeh's hover over feature that allows you to dispaly headcount numbers for a specific date by hovering your cursor over the area you want to see.

 import os